 The immune system is a complex network of cells, tissues, organs and proteins.
-When healthy, it has the strength and capacity to defend the body against viruses, infections and disease—this includes the flu and common cold that are so familiar at this time of year.
+When healthy, it has the strength and capacity to defend the body against viruses, infections and disease—this includes the flu and common cold.

 Don’t leave the health of your immune system to chance!
-Take charge and follow these four immune-strengthening tips this cold and flu season.
+Take charge and follow these four immune-strengthening tips.

 - Pillar #1: Eat your greens, as many as you can every day: Beet greens, dandelion greens, kale and spinach are rich sources of zinc, an essential trace mineral that plays a major role in protecting against viral infections.
 Add them to soups and casseroles or keep it simple with a daily spinach salad!

 - Pillar 2: Eat the rainbow, at least one fruit and two vegetables every day: Vitamin C is an antioxidant that serves as fuel for first-line immune support against viruses and bacteria.
 By stimulating the production of hydrogen peroxide in your cells, this vitamin neutralizes health threats, like infectious cells.
-Citrus fruit, peppers and berries are vitamin C powerhouses you’ll want in your kitchen during cold and flu season.
+Citrus fruit, peppers and berries are vitamin C powerhouses you’ll want in your kitchen.
 Garlic, onions, shallots, and leeks are so much more than flavor enhancers!
 They are full of quercetin, a natural pigment that helps to restore normal immune function.
 Quercetin also acts as a shuttle for zinc, helping to transport it into the cells where it can stop viruses from replicating.

 - Pillar 6: Remember functional foods: Some functional foods can stimulate our first-line immune defenses, like natural killer cells.
 These are a special type of white blood cell with the power to destroy cells infected with a virus.
 To activate this benefit, boost your meals with ginger, rosemary, parsley, dill and thyme.
 Maitake, shiitake and lion’s mane mushrooms turn on natural killer cells too!
 Add them to stir-fries or enjoy a cup of Four Sigmatic mushroom tea.